johnnydomingo/Whistle-App/client/README.md

 | App Responsiveness | H | 1 hrs| 4 hrs |
 | Linting | H | 1 hrs| 1 hrs |
 | Total | H | 23hrs| 36 hrs |

+## SWOT Analysis

+### Strengths:

+I developed a well-rounded understanding of how my application works and how functional components are utilized correctly in React.
+I am able to think of ideas that embody the topics covered in class to further enhance my understanding of the concepts.

+### Weaknesses:

+Although my wireframes do not exactly match my finished product, it is still important to see where changes have been made.
+I had to recenter my approach and shift away from an initial idea that is beyond my current knowledge.
+In doing so, I turned this into the strengths above.

+### Opportunities:

+This project is based off the lessons we were taught in React and provides a great baseline to build upon in the future.
+The great thing about this project is that I will be able to embellish the functionality even more as I take my learning to the next level.

+### Threats:

+Time management will also be an issue for me, especially when I run into problems.
+I tend to spend too much time fixated on a issue before asking for help due to the fact that I prefer to figure things out for myself.
+In the future, I will need to approach problems by limiting the time I spend on an issue to avoid burnout.